ArcGIS Field Maps is Esri’s new premier maps app on iOS and Android devices.

 Phase II – Workforce coordination

-Following the initial release of ArcGIS Field Maps, we will introduce workforce coordination capabilities to both the web and mobile applications.
-The ArcGIS Field Maps app will include a “To Do list” directly within your map and the web app will include the ability to create and assign tasks.
-With phase II we will be including all of the capabilities found in this coming new release of Workforce in July.
-If you are using integrations with partner applications, like Cityworks, to support work management activities with Collector today, please read the Q & A section below discussing partner apps and know that the app link scheme will be fully supported beginning with Phase I. When the capabilities of Workforce come in with Phase II, partners will be able to take advantage of new app link parameters supporting work management as well as additions to the ArcGIS API for Python apps module.
-We do not have a release date set for Phase II at this time.
+Following the initial release of ArcGIS Field Maps, we will introduce workforce coordination capabilities in Field Maps.
+The ArcGIS Field Maps mobile app will include a “To Do list” within the maps you use.
+If you are using integrations with partner applications, like Cityworks, to support work management activities with Collector today, please read the Q & A section below discussing partner apps and know that the app link scheme will be fully supported beginning with Phase I. Partners will be able to take advantage of new app link parameters as well as utilize the ArcGIS API for Python apps module.
+We do not have a release date set at this time.

 Phase III – Turn-by-turn navigation

 Starting with Phase I, you’ll be able to launch consumer navigation apps like Apple Maps and Google Maps from the ArcGIS Field Maps app.
-With Phase III we will bring forward the advanced enterprise navigation capabilities of Navigator into Field Maps so that you can get turn-by-turn navigation capabilities using your own map content.
+Moving forward we will evaluate the advanced enterprise navigation capabilities of ArcGIS Navigator and consider it’s inclusion as a new capability of Field Maps.
 We do not have a release date set for Phase III at this time.

 We expect that you’ll have lots of questions about ArcGIS Field Maps and we’ll be writing many additional blog articles as we launch the beta program and start releasing new capabilities.
 However, here are a few things you should know right now: